Is a Mastoidectomy?

 - stitch up the operative site

-The surgeon may also use a facial nerve monitor.
+Your surgeon may also use a facial nerve monitor.
 This ensures

-What Happens After a Mastoidectomy?
+Is the Recovery Process After a Mastoidectomy?

 up.
 There will also be stitches close to your ear.
 You may have a headache,

-After surgery, your health care provider may:
+After surgery, your doctor may:

 - prescribe pain medication